Kunlong1994/lab3/Lab-06.md

 ```
 * Put in your email address there.
 * Save the file and eject the drive.
-* Then plug the microSD card into your RPI and plug the power in.
+* Then plug the microSD card into your RPi and plug the power in.

+(Instructions on modifying this to get online in other places are here.)

 # Chatbot